Maybe you’re thinking of changing your career, reinventing yourself.

 What if you don’t have the time to do all that?
 What if there just aren’t opportunities for you to try different things?

-Ask a coach or mentor to help you suss it all out.
+You could also work with a coach or seek a mentor to help you suss it all out.
 Hearing yourself talk (or reading what you’ve written) helps sort out jumbled thoughts.

 Be careful about talking with family and friends, though.
 Sometimes they may inadvertently sway you to think one way because that’s what they want for you.